Improve the Flow of Healthcare with a Master’s in Healthcare Administration – Supply Chain Management and Logistics

 Highlights of Liberty’s M.S. in Healthcare Administration – Logistics and Supply Chain Management Degree Online

-- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and ranked as the #2 online school in America by Niche.com.
-Earning your online master’s degree in logistics and supply chain management from a nonprofit university with this kind of recognition will set you apart from others in your field.
+- We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
+Earning your online master’s degree in logistics and supply chain management from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - You can complete our healthcare, supply chain, and logistics master’s degree in as little as 1.5 years.